Newsletter December 2022

 Until February 2023

-In 1997, when the Botanical Garden celebrated its first years of life, a group of renowned artists from the national scene made graphic work in silkscreen with the purpose of supporting the environmental conservation initiative of El Charco del Ingenio.
+In 1997, when the San Miguel del Allende Botanical Garden accomplished its first years of life, a group of renowned artists from the national scene made graphic work in silkscreen aiming to support the environmental conservation initiative of El Charco del Ingenio.
+Ten creators generously acknowledged the request of Cante AC –the organization then responsible for the Botanical Garden.

 The list of participating artists speaks for itself: Mario Palacios Kaim, Joy Laville, Pedro Friedeberg, Sergio Hernández, Jan Hendrix, Miguel Castro Leñero, Carla Rippey, Boris Viskin, Martha Hellion y Roberto Turnbull.

-Today, twenty-five years after that generous group offering, the Botanical Garden is pleased to present to the public the set of such graphic works, whose original artistic value increases with the passage of time.
-This with the desire to combine art and nature in pursuit of the conservation of the biocultural heritage of Mexico.
+Today, twenty-five years after that generous group offering, the National Institute of Fine Arts and Literature, through El Nigromante Cultural Center, exhibits the set of such graphic works, whose original artistic value increases with the passage of time.
+And in this way joins the Botanical Garden drive to link art and nature in pursuit of preservation of the bio-cultural heritage of Mexico.

 EMILIO GONZÁLEZ RULLÁN (1955-2022): IN MEMORY